 For Immediate Release:

 This BART ticket offer is funded by the Contra Costa Transportation Authority's Half Cent Sales Tax For Transportation Improvements (Measure J) and the Bay Area Air Quality Management District's Transportation Fund for Clear Air.
+The promotion is intended to encourage the use of public transit to access museums and is not a need-based program.

 Funds to develop Discover & Go were provided by a $45,000 Bay Area Library Information System (BALIS) technology grant.
 The program was developed by Contra Costa County Library and Quipu Group (quipugroup.com), a library-specific software development and consulting company.
+Discover & Go is currently expanding into Los Angeles County and additional Northern California libraries.
+The expansion project, called Discover & Go, California! is being funded by an $84,000 grant awarded to Contra Costa County Library by the California State Library.

 511 Contra Costa is a comprehensive Transportation Demand Management (TDM) program that promotes transportation alternatives to the single occupant vehicle.
 511 Contra Costa encourages "green commutes" via the utilization of alternative modes of transportation that improve traffic congestion and improve air quality by maximizing the use of the entire transportation network.
 For more information visit 511contracosta.org.